 SAN DIEGO — In separate briefs filed Feb.
 1, parties oppose a reinsurer’s request to intervene in their California federal court dispute over a $3.2 million judgment (Odyssey Reinsurance Co. v.
 Richard Keith Nagby, et al., No. 16-3038, S.D.
 Calif.).

-ST. LOUIS — State insurance guaranty associations and banks filed opposition briefs on Nov.
-5 in response to five summary judgment motions on key issues in a Missouri federal court dispute over the mishandling of funds belonging to insolvent funeral insurers (Jo Ann Howard & Associates P.C., et al. v.
+ST. LOUIS — In a dispute over the mishandling of funds belonging to insolvent funeral insurers, banks argue in a Feb.
+1 motion filed in a Missouri federal court that their investment adviser, authorization and an in pari delicto defenses are supported by the law and the evidence in the case (Jo Ann Howard & Associates P.C., et al. v.
 J. Douglas Cassity, et al., No. 09-01252, E.D.
 Mo.).

-COLUMBIA, S.C. — In South Carolina federal court, a bank sued for its role as trustee of a reinsurance trust for an insolvent insurer on Nov.
-2 sought summary judgment against an insurer regarding claims for breach of contract, breach of fiduciary duty, negligence, negligent misrepresentation and civil conspiracy because those claims are time-barred (Accident Insurance Company Inc. v.
+COLUMBIA, S.C. — A bank sued for its role as trustee of a reinsurance trust for an insolvent insurer argues in Jan.
+22 reply briefs that a South Carolina federal court should exclude undisclosed expert and damages testimony, a liability expert and evidence related to government investigations (Accident Insurance Company Inc. v.
 U.S. Bank National Association, et al., No. 16-2621, D. S.C.).